 Certification and Continuing Education

-While certification is not required in the field of health information technology, potential employers encourage applicants to be certified.
-Health claims specialists can gain coding credentials from organizations such as the American Academy of Professional Coders or the Board of Medical Specialty Coding.
+While certification is not required in the field of health information technology, potential employers prefer those with a credential.
+Health claims specialists training graduates can gain coding certificates from organizations such as the American Academy of Professional Coders or the Board of Medical Specialty Coding.
 They can also gain certification as Registered Health Information Technicians (RHITs) by completing an exam given by the American Health Information Management Association.
-Health claims specialists interested in moving into positions of management might consider enrolling in a Bachelor of Science in Health Information Management program.
+Those interested in management positions might consider enrolling in a Bachelor of Science in Health Information Management program.